-You can get a Bucket and Cluster by adding the Couchbase SDK and some configuration.
+You can get a Cluster by adding the Couchbase SDK and some configuration.
 The spring.couchbase. properties can be used to customize the connection.
-Generally, you provide the bootstrap hosts, bucket name, and password, as shown in the following example:
+Generally, you provide the connection string, username, and password, as shown in the following example:

-spring.couchbase.bootstrap-hosts=my-host-1,192.168.1.123

-spring.couchbase.bucket.name=my-bucket

-spring.couchbase.bucket.password=secret
+'''

+spring.couchbase.connection-string=couchbase://192.168.1.123

+spring.couchbase.username=user

+spring.couchbase.password=secret

+'''